hoodiehq/hood.ie/README.md

 ## gh-pages branch

-This branch will be developed parallel to the main brach to set up the page structure and functionality.
-To start your local Jekyll environment just follow this guide: [https://help.github.com/articles/using-jekyll-with-pages/](https://help.github.com/articles/using-jekyll-with-pages/ title="github pages and jekyll").
+This branch will be developed parallel to the main branch to set up the page structure and functionality.
+To start the local Jekyll environment just follow this guide: [http://jekyllrb.com/docs/installation/](http://jekyllrb.com/docs/installation/).
+Inside the project folder type `jekyll serve --watch`.
+Afterwards the hood.ie website should be available for you on localhost:4000.

 ## How to use